DannyLuna17/BulletDroid2/README.md

 ## Acknowledgements

-Five years ago, the existence of this software was just a dream for me.
-Today, with the knowledge I’ve gained, it has become possible.
+Five years ago, the existence of this software was just a dream.
+It has become possible.
 I hope the community enjoys it. :)

 • Inspired by [OpenBullet](https://github.com/openbullet/openbullet)
 • Fonts: [Geist](https://github.com/vercel/geist-font)